 “But I wanna go to the park now!”
 You’ve explained why you can’t go for 10 minutes, yet they won’t give up.
 Why would they?
 Even though they are not at the park, they get your full attention as long as they are willing to keep at it.
 Kids are persistent, so it’s up to you to act.
 Try these three steps:

 - Zip it!
 Here’s where we often get into trouble.
-They say, “but why not?” we respond with a few reasons.
+They say, “but why not?” and we respond with a few reasons.
 They ask again, we give more reasons.
 They get mad or sad, we explain more, getting frustrated ourselves, and the process loops until both people are quite unhappy.
 Instead, we can help our children learn to sit with their emotions.
 We can do this most effectively by modeling it right then.

 Take a deep breath and get centered because, you guessed it, they are going to ask again.
 If you can remain calm, your words are more likely to be heard.
 Make eye contact and say, “I love you, and we are not going to the park today.
 We can pick another day to go when we are calm.”

 If they ask again, you can say.
-“It’s OK for you to be mad.
+“It’s okay for you to be mad.
 I am not going to talk about this more right now, but I am happy to read a book to you while we calm down.”
 Or, “I am not going to discuss going to the mall any more right now.
 I am going to my room to take a break and calm down.
 I will be back in 10 minutes.”
 Both of these statements need to be said with kindness and calm to be heard effectively.

 If this is the first time you are stepping out of the explaining loop, be ready for some persistence from your child.
 Your response will be new to them and it may take them a little bit to get that you mean what you say.